rouvinerh/tp/docs/DeveloperGuide.md

 #### Health List

 **Attributes**
-1. logFile: Represents a log file for logging health-related activities.
+1. `logFile`: Represents a log file for logging health-related activities.
-2. BMIS: ArrayList containing BMI records.
+2. `BMIS`: ArrayList containing BMI records.
-3. APPOINTMENTS: ArrayList containing appointment records.
+3. `APPOINTMENTS`: ArrayList containing appointment records.
-4. PERIODS: ArrayList containing period records.
+4. `PERIODS`: ArrayList containing period records.

 **Methods:**
-1. addBmi(Bmi bmi): Adds a BMI object to the list of BMIs.
+1. `addBmi(Bmi bmi)`: Adds a BMI object to the list of BMIs.
-2. showCurrentBmi(): Prints the most recently added BMI record.
+2. `showCurrentBmi()`: Prints the most recently added BMI record.
-3. showBmiHistory(): Prints all BMI entries recorded.
+3. `showBmiHistory()`: Prints all BMI entries recorded.
-4. addPeriod(Period period): Adds a period record to the list of periods.
+4. `addPeriod(Period period)`: Adds a period record to the list of periods.
-5. showLatestPeriod(): Prints the latest period record added.
+5. `showLatestPeriod()`: Prints the latest period record added.
-6. showPeriodHistory(): Prints all period entries tracked.
+6. `showPeriodHistory()`: Prints all period entries tracked.
-7. printLatestThreeCycles(): Prints the latest three period objects from the periods list.
+7. `printLatestThreeCycles()`: Prints the latest three period objects from the periods list.
-8. getPeriods(): Retrieves the list of period records.
+8. `getPeriods()`: Retrieves the list of period records.
-9. getBmis(): Retrieves the list of BMI records.
+9. `getBmis()`: Retrieves the list of BMI records.
-10. getAppointments(): Retrieves the list of appointment records.
+10. `getAppointments()`: Retrieves the list of appointment records.
-11. getPeriodSize(): Retrieves the number of periods recorded.
+11. `getPeriodSize()`: Retrieves the number of periods recorded.
-12. getPeriod(int index): Gets the period object at the specified index.
+12. `getPeriod(int index)`: Gets the period object at the specified index.
-13. predictNextPeriodStartDate(): Predicts the start date of the next period based on the average cycle length of the last three cycles.
+13. `predictNextPeriodStartDate()`: Predicts the start date of the next period based on the average cycle length of the last three cycles.
-14. clearHealthLists(): Clears the lists of BMIs, periods, and appointments.
+14. `clearHealthLists()`: Clears the lists of BMIs, periods, and appointments.
-15. getPeriodsSize(): Retrieves the size of the periods list.
+15. `getPeriodsSize()`: Retrieves the size of the periods list.
-16. getBmisSize(): Retrieves the size of the BMIs list.
+16. `getBmisSize()`: Retrieves the size of the BMIs list.
-17. deleteBmi(int index): Deletes a BMI record based on the index.
+17. `deleteBmi(int index)`: Deletes a BMI record based on the index.
-18. deletePeriod(int index): Deletes a period record based on the index.
+18. `deletePeriod(int index)`: Deletes a period record based on the index.
-19. addAppointment(Appointment appointment): Adds an appointment to the list of appointments.
+19. `addAppointment(Appointment appointment)`: Adds an appointment to the list of appointments.
-20. deleteAppointment(int index): Deletes an appointment based on the index.
+20. `deleteAppointment(int index)`: Deletes an appointment based on the index.
-21. showAppointmentList(): Prints all appointment entries tracked.
+21. `showAppointmentList()`: Prints all appointment entries tracked.
-22. showLatestAppointment(): Prints the latest appointment record added.
+22. `showLatestAppointment()`: Prints the latest appointment record added.

 ###### [Back to table of contents](#table-of-contents)